nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 Having your resources easily accessible in digital form is awesome.
 Having features, search-ability, workflows, and datasets which further utilize them is even better.
 I love writing sermons and being able to quickly highlight and organize my notes right inside of Logos.
 The ability to do searches across your entire library is unbelievable.
 Imagine having a research assistant who can comb through your entire library and bring you every resource relevant to a particular topic or Bible passage you are interested in learning more about in a matter of seconds.
 That research assistant has a name in Logos: Factbook.

-The newest version of Logos introduces new features and improves others: sermon builder quotes, print library, and search reimagined. {% include gallery caption="" %}
+The [newest version of Logos](https://www.nickstapleton.me/logos-10-review-live-in-the-word/) introduces new features and improves others: sermon builder quotes, print library, and search reimagined.

 ## Which Base Package Should You Buy?